Eng 中文 ไทย

 As mentioned above, you need a Tibet Travel Permit (TTP) to enter Tibet.

-This permit will take about 5 days to get.
-You will need to send a scanned copy of your Chinese visa and the information page of your passport to the tour agency which helped you to get the permit.
+This permit will take about 15 - 30 days to get, depends on the policy at the moment.
+You will need to send the scanned copies of your Chinese visa and the information page of your passport to the tour agency which helped you to get the permit.

 To make it easier to understand, you should: